49 To-Do’s in Jackson Hole, Wyoming

 1. Walk through Jackson Lake Lodge.
 The wall of windows at the back facing the Teton Mountain Range frame a spectacular view.
 The wildlife watching at dusk from the outdoor patio at the back is fantastic.
 Highway 89/191 just north of Jackson Lake Dam.

 3. Since you’re already there, drive to the top of Signal Mountain.
 Teton Park Road south end of Jackson Lake.
+And yes, you CAN drive to the top.

 5. Take a hike.
 There are many from which to choose and for all fitness levels.
 From the Taggart Lake hike of 4 miles to the all day not-for-the-faint-of-heart Amphitheatre Hike (rated very strenuous), there’s something for everyone.
 Taggart Trailhead - Teton Park Road just north of the Moose Entrance gate; Amphitheatre Trailhead - Teton Park Road, Lupine Meadows, north of Taggart trailhead and south of Jenny Lake.